High risk groups for bowel cancer

 Medical conditions that increase risk

 Growths in the bowel called polyps or adenomas can develop into cancer over a long period of time.
 Adenomas are quite common, but only a small fraction of them become cancer.
-Having very severe ulcerative colitis or Crohn's disease for many years increases your risk of bowel cancer.
+Having ulcerative colitis or Crohn's disease for many years increases your risk of bowel cancer.
 Diabetes and some other medical conditions also increase the risk, though we don’t know why.
 You are at higher risk of bowel cancer if you have had it before, or if you have had womb cancer, testicular cancer, or lymphoma.

 You can view and print the quick guides for all the pages in the about bowel cancer section.